 Four Methods for Document Security

-Document security is achieved through four techniques.
+Document security is achieved through four layered techniques.
 For maximum security, all four techniques should be used simultaneously.

 PixeLaceTM Features

-Given two documents which have the same value, a forger will most likely try to counterfeit the one with the least number of security features.
+number of security features.
 In many cases, just adding a few of the graphic effects listed below will protect a document:

 - Subtle phantom images